Kara Thrace: Background

 The series bible developed for the TV series by Ron D. Moore states that Kara Thrace was born on Picon, but because her mother was in the Colonial Marines, she grew up as a military brat bouncing between different military bases on different planets during her entire childhood.
-The result is that she has no particular attachment to Picon, and lived on Caprica for some years before the TV series begins.
+The result is that she has no particular attachment to Picon and lived on Caprica for some years before the TV series begins.
 As this information is from the series bible but never stated on-screen, it is unknown if Kara is canonically considered a Caprican or a Picon.
 However, her situation appears somewhat similar to Gaius Baltar, who grew up on Aerilon but moved to Caprica when he left home for university, then stayed the rest of his life there and abandoned all connections to his past.
-As Ron Moore has said, the Twelve Colonies of Kobol only united under one government fairly recently, during the first Cylon war fifty years ago, thus many people still think in terms of affiliation to each of the "Twelve Tribes" - but technically under the new federal government, they switched to a residency system.
-Thus, as Moore explained, Baltar was able to become the Caprican delegate to the Quorum of Twelve as a naturalized citizen of Caprica, and considered himself to be a Caprican in nationality, but was not ethnically a "Caprican".
-Similarly, Kara may be ethnically a Picon, but loosely considers herself to be a naturalized Caprican.
+As Ron Moore has said, the Twelve Colonies of Kobol united under one government only fairly recently, during the first Cylon war fifty years ago, thus many people still think in terms of affiliation to each of the "Twelve Tribes" - but technically under the new federal government, they switched to a residency system.
+Thus, as Moore explained, Baltar was able to become the Caprican delegate to the Quorum of Twelve as a naturalized citizen of Caprica and considered himself to be a Caprican in nationality, but he was not ethnically a "Caprican".
+Similarly, Kara may be ethnically a Picon, but she loosely considers herself to be a naturalized Caprican.